 Social security numbers (SSNs) are used by the Florida Department of Revenue as unique identifiers for the administration of Florida's taxes.
-SSNs obtained for tax administration purposes are confidential under ss.
+Social security numbers obtained for tax administration purposes are confidential under ss.
 213.053 and 119.071, F.S., and not subject to disclosure as public records.
 Collection of your SSN is authorized under state and federal law.
-Visit our website at www.myflorida.com/dor and select "Privacy Notice" for more information regarding the state and federal law governing the collection, use, or release of SSNs, including authorized exceptions.
+Visit our website at www.floridarevenue.com and select "Privacy Notice" for more information regarding the state and federal law governing the collection, use, or release of SSNs, including authorized exceptions.